MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-agent-collaboration.md

                 {
                     // Always start with the editor agent.
                     InitialAgent = agentReviewer,
-                    // Save tokens by only including the final two responses HistoryReducer = historyReducer,
+                    // Save tokens by only including the final response HistoryReducer = historyReducer,
                     // The prompt variable name for the history argument.
                     HistoryVariableName = "lastmessage",